HammyHavoc/wordpresscom-stats-smiley-remover/readme.txt

 The WordPress.com Stats Smiley Remover quickly removes the smiley face that WordPress.com Stats (http://wordpress.org/extend/plugins/stats/) places in the footer of your web pages.

-The #9786; (smiley face) character is created by WordPress.com Stats when activated which can through a number of designs off.
+The #9786; (smiley face) character is created by WordPress.com Stats when activated which can throw a number of designs off.
 The WordPress.com Stats Smiley Remover uses W3C compliant CSS code to remove the character from users screens.

 This plugin is maintained by Christopher Ross, http://thisismyurl.com/ or you can find him on Twitter at http://twitter.com/thisismyurl/